CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces-Solution.md

 ### Task 5: Make a comparison between Microsoft Dev Box and Github Codespaces

+**Microsoft Dev Box and Github Codespaces general differences**

+(1) GitHub codespaces runs on Linux where as Microsoft Dev Box runs on Windows.

+(2) Source Code Management on GitHub codespaces is supported only on github, in Microsoft Dev Box any version control system would do the job.

+(3) GitHub codespaces supports workloads like Web Apps, APIs, Backends Microsoft Dev Box on the other hand any workload including desktop, games and much more

+(4) The IT in GitHub CodeSpaces is managed by github.com team and Microsoft Dev Box by the Endpoint Manager & Microsoft Azure.

 **Accessibility:**

 As you have noticed, both Microsoft Dev Box and GitHub Codespaces provide developers with accessibility to their development environments from any device with an internet connection.
 However, GitHub Codespaces is designed as a purely cloud-based service, which means that developers can access their development environments from anywhere in the world without the need for any local infrastructure.
 In contrast, Microsoft Dev Box is a cloud-based VDI solution that requires a cloud PC with needed tools to which developers can connect either through the web browser or secure RDP connection.